phu0ngng/nccl/doc/source/usage/p2p.rst

 avoid deadlocks.

-Below are a few examples of classic point-to-point communication patterns used by parallel applications using MPI.
+Below are a few examples of classic point-to-point communication patterns used by parallel applications.
 NCCL semantics allow for all variants with different sizes, datatypes, and buffers, per rank.

 Sendrecv